g-ongenae/assert-or-boom/doc/or/orPaymentRequired.md

 # orPaymentRequired

-Throw a Boom.Payment Required if the previous assertions where false.
+Throw a Boom.Payment Required if the previous assertions were false.

 ## Skeleton